karol-op/Home-Assistant/README.md

 ### Other UI Integrations

 * [Mini Graph Card](https://github.com/kalkih/mini-graph-card) - a minimalistic and customizable graph card, looks great, easy to set up
+### How does it look?

+Screenshots are on the bottom.

 # Hardware